Generic torus orbit closures in Schubert varieties: Introduction

-Let $\MO$ be a $T$-orbit and $\oMO$ its closure.
+Let $\MO$ be a $T$-orbit of an element of $G/B$ and $\oMO$ its closure.
 It is known that $\oMO$ is normal (\cite[Proposition~4.8]{CK00}), so $\oMO$ is a toric variety.
 When $\MO$ is {\em generic}, which means that the closure $\oMO$ contains all the $T$-fixed points in $G/B$, $\oMO$ is known to be the permutohedral variety of complex dimension $n-1$.
-The maximal cones in the fan of the permutohedral variety are Weyl chambers in type $A_{n-1}$.
-The permutohedral variety appears in many mathematics and is well studied (see, for instance, \cite{Abe15Young}, \cite{DeMariShayman88}, \cite{Huh14Rota}, \cite{Klyachko85Orbits}, and \cite{Procesi90Toric}).
+The maximal cones in the fan of the permutohedral variety are the Weyl chambers in type $A_{n-1}$.
+The permutohedral variety appears in many areas in mathematics and is well studied (see, for instance, \cite{Abe15Young}, \cite{DeMariShayman88}, \cite{Huh14Rota}, \cite{Klyachko85Orbits}, \cite{Postnikov09_Permutohedra} and \cite{Procesi90Toric}).
 It is smooth and its Poincar\'e polynomial is given by $A_n(t^2)$ where $A_n(t)$ denotes the Eulerian polynomial associated to $\mathfrak{S}_n$.
+In general, when $G$ is a semisimple Lie group with the Weyl group $W$, one can also consider the toric variety $X(W)$ associated to the Weyl chambers.
+The corresponding polytope is called $W$-permutohedron in~\cite{FR07_root} and the representation of Weyl group $W$ on the cohomology of $X(W)$ has been studied in~ \cite{DL94character}, \cite{Procesi90Toric}, and \cite{Stembridge94permutation}.